Conduit-BTC/conduit-coffee/README.md

 - PrismaORM + PostgreSQL
 - WebSocket - Between client + server, and server-to-relay-pool

+- nostr-tools - Makes Nostr integration a breeze
+- pdf-kit - To generate PDF receipts

+#### both

 - Docker - Both apps are Dockerized
 - Caddy - A Caddy webserver config is included, primarily for easy deployment to Railway
-- nostr-tools - Makes Nostr integration a breeze
-- pdf-kit - To generate PDF receipts

 ## Future Scope